Paige-Norton/HTAMotr/README.md

 ## Installation

-The codebase is built on top of [MOTRv2](https://github.com/megvii-research/MOTRv2).
-We employed AdamW as the optimizer across 20 epochs, initiating the learning rate at 2e-4, which decays to 2e-5 after the first five epochs.
-The batch size was set to one, with each batch comprising six frames.
-All inference speed metrics were assessed using a single-threaded configuration with a batch size of one on NVIDIA GeForce RTX 3090 GPUs and 2.20 GHz CPUs.
+The codebase is built on top of [MOTRv2](https://github.com/megvii-research/MOTRv2), and the idea of generating queries through proposals originates from this paper.
+Thanks for providing us with the code framework and idea.

 ### Requirements